-3. Highways Subject: Detail: Delegated Delegated to: bv: Dedication of Land.
+3. Highways Subject: Detail: Delegated Delegated to: by: Dedication of Land.
 Acceptance of offers of Executive [Head of dedication of land for Committee.
 Environmental highway purposes.
 Services] in consultation with County Council.
 New Street Issue of consents under Executive [Head of Committee Environmental Byelaws.
 New Street Byelaws following approval of Services1 in applications by the consultation with Executive Committee.
 County Council.
 Licences to Plant Executive [Head of Issue of licences to plant trees / Dangerous trees, shrubs etc. and to Committee.
 Environmental Trees. deal with dangerous trees Services in in a highway. consultation with County Council.
-Action - Highways To take action in Executive [Head of accordance with Highways Committee.
-Environmental Act 1989.
+Action - Highways To take action in Executive [Head of accordance with Highways Environmental Act 1989.
+Committee.
 Act 1989 Sections 219 -Services]/ 225.
 [Principal Solicitor], in consultation with County Council.
-Street Signs and [Head of Siting of street signs and Executive Bus Stops. bus stops.
+Street Signs and Siting of street signs and Executive [Head of Bus Stops.
 Committee.
-Environmental Services].
+Environmental bus stops.
+Services].
 Street Furniture.
 Siting of street furniture Executive [Head of other than bus shelters.
 Committee.
 Environmental Services].
-Land Drainage.
-To carry out the Council's Executive [Head of function under the Land Committee.
+[Head of Land Drainage.
+To carry out the Council's Executive function under the Land Committee.
 Environmental Drainage Act 1991 and Services].
 Flood and Water Management Act 2010.
 Traffic To approve or otherwise, Executive [Head of Management. local traffic management Committee.
-Environmental proposals and associated Services] in works. consultation with Worcestershire County Council.
+Environmental proposals and associated Services1 in consultation with works.
+Worcestershire County Council.